Clara Ueland: Personal life and death

 She married lawyer Andreas Ueland in 1885.
 They had eight children together.
 The couple and their three oldest daughters moved into a sixteen-room house on the south shore of Lake Calhoun in 1891.
 She was the mother of writer Brenda Ueland, who wrote a biography of her later published as O Clouds, Unfold!.

 Many of her children shared her belief in women's rights and activism.
 She taught her family in the home to break gender norms, believing her sons should do housework and her daughters should attend college.

 She died after being struck by a truck driver as she was crossing the street near her home on March 1, 1927.
 She was cremated and interred at Lakewood Cemetery.

-There is a plaque in Ueland's honor at the Minnesota State Capitol.
+A plaque in Ueland's honor was placed in 1927 at the Minnesota State Capitol.